Vahvelainen/Portfolio2.0/README.md

 # Leevi's portfolio 2023

-Updated version now 200% cooler for using a JS framework and 100% cheaper for hosting in Googles servers.
+Updated version now 200% cooler for using a JS framework and 100% cheaper for hosting in Google's servers.

 ## Projects